arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 Gold-Standard Data: Refers to the benchmark dataset that is considered the most reliable and accurate in a specific context.
 It is used to evaluate the quality of work done by individuals or machines by comparing the results to the trusted dataset.

-Ground Truth data: Refers to the correct or definitive answers for a dataset, often used in comparing model predictions.
+Ground Truth Data: Refers to the correct or definitive answers for a dataset, often used in comparing model predictions.

 IAA: Inter Annotator Agreement: The measure of how well multiple annotators can make the same annotation decision for a certain label category or class.